What is hunger?

 - There is more than enough food produced in the world to feed everyone on the planet.

-- More than 820 million people worldwide go to bed hungry each night.
+- As many as 829 million people worldwide go to bed hungry each night.

 - Small farmers, herders, and fishermen produce about 70 percent of the global food supply, yet they are especially vulnerable to food insecurity – poverty and hunger are most acute among rural populations.

-- An estimated 17 million children under the age of five worldwide suffer from severe acute malnutrition, also known as severe wasting, yet only 20 percent of severely malnourished children have access to lifesaving treatment.
+- An estimated 14 million children under the age of five worldwide suffer from severe acute malnutrition, also known as severe wasting, yet only 25 percent of acutely malnourished children have access to lifesaving treatment.

 The world needs a better way to deal with hunger.
 We're creating it.
 For everyone.
 For good.